Flashcards in 12.2 - Antibodies and immunity Deck (29):

 What is artificial active immunity?

-Vaccine of dead pathogen triggers immune response and encourages the production of antigens
+Vaccine of dead pathogen triggers immune response and encourages the production of antibodies

 What is natural passive immunity?